The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils

 Funds have been ‘pooled’ within the local cluster of primary schools to employ specialist PE coaches and PE teachers who will work in our school to:

-(All cluster sports events cover a range of activities including cross country, tag rugby and football.)
+All cluster sports events cover a range of activities including cross country, tag rugby and football.

 From these actions we are hoping to:

 Our pupils continue to show an enthusiasm and enjoyment for sports and PE.
 Our sports coach works with each class and all the children have benefited from his expertise.
 They thoroughly enjoy his games sessions and their development is sustained.
 He has helped them to improve their knowledge of team games, their ability to work together as a team as well as their speed, agility and coordination.
-Mr Warriner also works with children who have been chosen to represent the school in competitions and this practice has proved invaluable.

 Ongoing benefits (sustainability):